Parliament @ Work

 About Parliament

-• Western Australia's Parliament has two Houses.
-The Upper House is the Legislative Council.
-The Lower House is the Legislative Assembly.
-There are important differences between the two Houses.
-The government of the day is formed in the Lower House.
-The Upper House is often called 'the House of Review'.
+Western Australia's Parliament has two Houses.
+The Upper House is the Legislative Council and the Lower House is the Legislative Assembly, where the government of the day is formed.

 History

-• In 1870, Western Australia got its first representative government.
-This was a Legislative Council with 18 members, twelve of them elected by men who owned property in the colony.
+In 1870, Western Australia got its first representative government: a Legislative Council with 18 members; twelve of them elected by men who owned property in the colony.

 State symbols